 Latin at UNCG

 The elementary Latin sequence is offered on a regular schedule: LAT 101 is offered in the fall semester, and LAT 102 is offered in the spring.
-LAT 140, an accelerated course that is a combination of LAT 101-102 in one semester, is offered only in the fall.
-LAT 203 and LAT 204, as well as upper level Latin, are offered every semester.
+LAT 140, an accelerated course that is a combination of LAT 101-102 in one semester, will be offered in Spring 2024.
+LAT 203 will be offered in Fall 2023 and LAT 204 in Spring 2024.

-And a shout out to Ancient Greek: GRK 201 (1st semester Greek) and GRK 203 (3rd semester Greek) are offered in the fall semester; GRK 202 (2nd semester Greek) and GRK 204 (4th semester Greek) are offered in the spring.
-You don’t need any background to sign up for GRK 201!
-If you have had Greek before and wonder about placement, email Dr. Shelmerdine (email@example.com).
+And a shout out to Ancient Greek: GRK 101 (1st semester Greek) and GRK 203 (3rd semester Greek) are offered in the fall semester; GRK 102 (2nd semester Greek) and GRK 204 (4th semester Greek) are offered in the spring.
+You don’t need any background to sign up for GRK 101!
+If you have had Greek before and wonder about placement, email Dr. van Veldhuizen (firstname.lastname@example.org).

-Both Latin and Greek count for the Foreign Language Requirement, which requires successful completion of the 204 course.
+Both Latin and Greek count for the Foreign Language Requirement, which requires successful completion of the 203 course if your catalogue year begins in 2023-2024 (and 204 if your catalogue year is earlier).

 If you have never studied Latin before